dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 %endmacro
 ```

 The principal thing to notice about the macro is that it contais `jmp` somewhere in the middle of the first 32-bytes region of a cache line.
 The `jmp` instruction itself was artificially inserted to research the impact of taken branches on the DSB misses.
 Basically what we have here is `nop` repeated `n` times where `n` varies between 0 and 30 inclusively.
-The `nop`s follow `jmp` jumping to the exactly next insruction so it does not change any control flow.
-After the `jmp` there there are `nop`s till the end of the cache line.
+The `nop`s follow `jmp` jumping to the exactly next instruction so it does not change the control flow.
+After the `jmp` there are `nop`s till the end of the cache line.
 At the very beginning of the next cache line there is a loop conditional branch.

-Now let's take a look a the results, but only for `18 <= n <= 30` at first :
+Now let's take a look at the results, but only for `18 <= n <= 30` at first :

 ![upload-image]({{ "/assets/img/uops-cache-miss-gran/partial-miss-all-uops.png" | relative_url }})